Photo by Bart Nagel. Click on it for high res version.

 In 1990, he first applied William Gibson's science fiction term Cyberspace to the already-existing global electronic social space now generally referred to by that name.
 Until his naming it, it had not been considered any sort of place.

 He speaks, consults, writes for a living.
 He has written for a wild diversity of publications, ranging from Communications of the ACM to The New York Times to Nerve°.
-He has been on the masthead of Wired since it was founded.
+He was on the masthead of Wired for many years.
 His piece for Wired on the future of copyright, The Economy of Ideas, is now taught in many law schools.
 His manifesto, A Declaration of the Independence of Cyberspace has been widely distributed on the Net and can be found on more than 20, 000 sites.
-Partly as a consequence of that, he was called "the Thomas Jefferson of Cyberspace" by Yahoo Internet Life Magazine.
+Partly as a consequence of that, he was called "the Thomas Jefferson of Cyberspace" by Yahoo Internet Life Magazine back when such cyber-hyperbole was fashionable.

 In recent years, he has devoted much of his time and energy helping to "wire" the Southern Hemisphere to the North and has traveled extensively in Africa.
 His Wired piece, "Africa Rising" describes the first of these journeys.
-In early 2000, he helped start (with Teresa Peters, Esther Dyson, and Stewart Baker, among others) Bridges.Org, a Washington-based organization dedicated to bridging the "digital divide."
+More recently, he has been working with Brazil's Minister of Culture, Gilberto Gil, in an effort to get all of Brazil's music online.

 In June of 1999, FutureBanker Magazine (an ABA Publication) named him "One of the 25 Most Influential People in Financial Services," even though he isn't in financial services.